exatoa/Bench4BL/README.md

 ### Repository Directory Structure
- - **techniques**: This folder includes source codes and executable files of previous techniques such as BugLocator and Locus.
-We revised the source codes to output result with same format and improved their performance.
-All executable files are stored in a folder "techniques/releases"
+ - **techniques**: This folder includes source code and executable files of previous techniques such as BugLocator and Locus.
+We revised the source code files so that every technique produces results with the identical format.
+All executable files are stored in the folder "techniques/releases"
- - **analysis**: The execution result of previous techniques which is refind for scripts in forlder "scripts > analysis".
+ - **analysis**: The execution result of previous techniques, which are refind for scripts in forlder "scripts > analysis".
- - **scripts**: Python scripts to prepare resources for Fault Localization experiment and execute previous techniques and organize the results.
+ - **scripts**: Python scripts to prepare resources for bug localization experiments and to execute previous techniques.
- - **packing.sh**: Shell script to pack resource data per each subject.
+ - **packing.sh**: Shell script to pack resources for each subject.
- - **unpacking.sh**: Shell script to unpack resource data per each subject.
+ - **unpacking.sh**: Shell script to unpack resources for each subject.

 # Getting Started
-This section describes all procedures of use this benchmarks.
-The procedures include setting experiment environment, creating bug repository and checking out source codes of specific versions.
-The step of creating bug repository can be skipped when you use archives that you downloaded from the above table.
+This section describes all procedures of using this benchmarks.
+The procedures include setting experiment environments, creating a bug repository and checking out source code files of a specific version.
+The step of creating a bug repository can be skipped if you use archives listed in the above table.
-All the commands are written base on Ubuntu 16.04 LTS because all the experiments are executed in this environment.
+All the procedures are tested on Ubuntu 16.04 LTS.
-We describe scripts folder briefly and list up each step of all procedures.

     ## Scripts Directory Structure ##